marcoahv/fundamentals/docs/3 Javascript/3 Asynchronous JavaScript.md

   - Callbacks are functions passed as arguments to other functions.
 They can be synchronous if they execute immediately or they can be asynchronous, where they get executed after some time has passed, some event has occurred, or some data has been fetched.
   - Callbacks were the go-to pattern for asynchronously running code after fetching some data.
 However, as more and more requests had to be made based on the data obtained from the previous requests, developers started to encounter what is known as the "callback hell."
   - Callback hell makes the code difficult to reason about.
 An alternative and the recommended approach now is to use promises.
 Let's learn about that in the next lecture.

-Sure, here's the provided text formatted with Markdown using H3 headers, bullet points, and backticks for code terminology:

 ### **=>** Promise